jorge-menjivar/CV-PyTorch/README.md

-# PyTorch-CV
+# PyTorch-CV-Tools

 ## Use Cases

-PyTorch-CV is a collection of tools to help facilitate computer vision operations.
+PyTorch-CV-Tools is a collection of tools to help facilitate computer vision operations.

 Some of the tools in this library can be very useful to pre-process images before feeding to deep networks.
 However, the uses are not limited to pre-processing, you can perform a wide variety of operations that are helpful in many fields of work.